-Two Perfectionist (1)s share the traits of integrity, honesty, efficiency and reliability.
-They inherently understand and agree about the importance of hard work, responsibility and honoring social contracts.
+Two Perfectionist Type 1s share the traits of integrity, honesty, efficiency, and reliability.
+They inherently understand and agree about the importance of hard work, responsibility, and honoring social contracts.
 Both value a strong work ethic and strive to live “correctly.”
 Work comes before play, and work is taken very seriously.
-Both partners are pragmatic, rational and gifted problem solvers.
+Both partners are pragmatic, rational, and gifted problem solvers.
 This couple may be sought after in their various social and professional circles for their organizational ability and practical solutions.
-Fairness, honesty, objectivity and acting responsibly are foundational elements in this pair.
-This couple gives each other a lot of latitude for personal quirks around cleanliness, organization and so forth since they generally recognize these tendencies in themselves.
+Fairness, honesty, objectivity, and acting responsibly are foundational elements in this pair.
+This couple gives each other a lot of latitude for personal quirks around cleanliness, organization, and so forth since they generally recognize these tendencies in themselves.
 Both look to each other for inspiration on how to become a better person.
 They also seek to be that inspiration for their partner.
-Both partners strive to be reasonable, respectful and appreciative of each other.
+Both partners strive to be reasonable, respectful, and appreciative of each other.
 There can be a serious flavor in this dynamic as work and other practical responsibilities may dominate the lives of both partners.

-As Perfectionist (1)s tend to bottle their anger, finding non-threatening ways to express the full range of emotion is important.
-Unexpressed anger can present itself as sarcasm, biting comments and indirect attacks.
-Successful Perfectionist (1) couples talk about using regular check-ins with each other and other forums in which they can discuss their grievances before negative energy builds.
-When in balance, this is a highly supportive, understanding and loving couple.
+As Type (1)s tend to bottle their anger, finding non-threatening ways to express the full range of emotion is important.
+Unexpressed anger can present itself as sarcasm, biting comments, and indirect attacks.
+Successful Type 1 couples talk about using regular check-ins with each other and other forums in which they can discuss their grievances before negative energy builds.
+When in balance, this is a highly supportive, understanding, and loving couple.

 Enneagram Type 1:1 The Downward Spiral